Color, 1974, 103 mins. 6 secs.

 Though definitely not for all tastes, Blood for Dracula is really a perfect film of its kind.
 Gifted cinematographer Luigi Kuveiller (Deep Red) gets a lot of mileage out of the primary location, the familiar Villa Parisi (a.k.a.
 Villa Borghese) in Rome, recognizable from everything from Hatchet for the Honeymoon to Patrick Still Lives.
 Of course, the cast is insane and yet somehow completely on point, with Kier excelling as a desperate upper class vampire trying to fight the changing tide swallowing up his entire class; a hilarious scene stealer in Frankenstein, Jürging manages to match him once again as his haughty blood procurer whose plans keep backfiring disastrously.
 Having so many Italian and French actors delivering their lines with such a clash of accents and styles would spell disaster for most movies, but here it works; the legendary De Sica is particularly fun rolling the lines around on his tongue, and of course it's great to have a rare opportunity to hear Casini speaking English in her own voice for once.
 Often overlooked but wonderful here is McKendry, However, the most valuable player here might be composer Claudio Gizzi, a Visconti veteran who delivers a remarkably haunting and melancholy score that advances on his already brilliant work on Frankenstein.
 On top of that, the film is still extremely funny, not just in its most-quoted moments like the immortal "The blood of these whooores is killing me!" and the pronunciations of "wergin" but in great throwaway bits like "I am sure they're religious; they have a very nice house" and a great cameo by Roman Polanski (who was shooting What? nearby) and his frequent writer Gerard Brach playing a bar game with Jürging.

 Initially released in the U.S. by the notorious mob-connected Bryanston Distributing, Dracula had a fairly spotty history on VHS with its X rating keeping the clamshell release from Video Gems off the shelves of the more family-friendly stores back in the '80s.
 A heavily edited version of the film (along with Frankenstein) aired occasionally in the '90s on USA Up All Night, but with the rights reverting back to Morrissey, it ended up getting the prestige treatment as part of the Criterion Collection on laserdisc in 1996 and later on DVD in 1998.
 Though not anamorphic, the transfer was okay for its time and completely uncut, plus it featured a fun audio commentary splicing together comments from Morrissey and Kier.
 That same track was used again for a better DVD reissue in 2005 from Image Entertainment, which featured an improved anamorphic transfer along with a batch of production stills (24m50s) with Morrissey commentary and an early 2.35:1 screen test (4m11s) with Frankenstein's Srdjan Zelenovic as Dracula, featuring Morrissey commentary as well.
-A questionable Australian release came along later on Blu-ray and DVD from Cinema Cult, porting over the same extra from the Image disc and featuring what appears to be an upscale of the same scan.
+An unauthorized Australian release came along later on Blu-ray and DVD from Cinema Cult, porting over the same extra from the Image disc and featuring what appears to be an upscale of the same scan.

 The copious video extras being with "Trans-Human Flesh And Blood" (35m35s), a 2016 video interview with Morrissey who's in his usual form here chatting about his directing days and repeatedly bemoaning the death of cinema while repeatedly noting, "The world is a toilet."
 Be sure to watch the whole thing since he starts trash talking some of his most famous collaborators including Warhol, Lou Reed, Dudley Moore, and so on, as well as sad digressions about Nico and Rodney Harvey.
 "Rubinia’s Homecoming" (17m59s) is an interview and location walking tour with a very cheerful and charismatic Casini revisiting the villa and sharing memories about her costars, goofing around in a great bit in that unmistakable bathroom and noting how Kier was the only real professional of the cast members she worked with versus the other youngsters basically having fun.
 "Blood For Udo" (18m56s), Kier is also in fine form chatting about his quickly truncated melancholy after finishing Frankenstein, the abrupt need to lose ten pounds within a week, the porn movie being shot on the premises at the same time, and some of his other vampire-related roles.
 (Don't miss the bit about Spermula or his jonesing for a cigarette.)
 Dallesandro is up next in "Little Big Joe" (28m14s) complete with a whole chronicle of his first encounter with Morrissey (and Warhol) and their early films together (including Lonesome Cowboys and the Flesh trilogy), his return to Morrissey with the two horror films on the heels of The Gardener, and the controversy over the involvement of Antonio Margheriti, who was credited as the director on the Italian releases of both films but was only involved in a limited capacity for second unit work.
 He also goes into the relationship he forged with Casini on the film and some of the other films he made when he decided to stick around in Italy for a bit.